ruchanimbalkar/countries-app-fall-2025/version-5/writing-your-README.md

-# 📝 How to Write a README
+# 📝 Writing a README

 A well-written README helps others (and your future self!) understand, use, and appreciate your project.
 Here’s a quick guide to writing one.